example42/puppet-tp/README.md

 Other parameters are available to manage integrations:

 - **cli_enable** Default: true.
 Installs the tp command on the system and provides the data about the application used by ```tp log``` and ```tp test``` commands.
 - **puppi_enable** Default: false.
-Installs [Puppi](https://github.com/example42/puppi) and enables puppi integration
+Installs [Puppi](https://github.com/example42/puppi) and enables puppi integration.
 - **test_enable** Default: false.
 If to enable automatic testing of the managed application.
 - **test_template** Default: undef.
-If provided, the provided erb template is used as script to test the application (instead of default tests)
+If provided, the provided erb template is used to test the application (instead of default tests).
 - **options_hash** Default: {}.
 An optional hash where to set variable to use in test_template.

 Some specific params are to handle repos:

 - **repo** Default: undef.
 Name of the upstrem_repo to use.
-This allows, if tinydata is present, to customise the repo to use (for example to manage installation of specific versions of an application)
+This param allows, if tinydata is present, to customise the repo to use (for example to manage the installation of specific versions of an application).
 - **repo_exec_environment** Default [].
 An array passed to the environment argument of exec types used inside tp::repo define, declared within tp::install when a repo is configured.
-Can be useful when trying to use tp::repo from behind a proxy
+Can be useful when trying to use tp::repo from behind a proxy.

 These parameters allow to skip management of packages or services:
 - **manage_package** Default: true.
 When false, tp::install doesn't handle packages, even when there's a package_name defined in tinydata.
 - **manage_service** Default: true.
 When false, tp::install doesn't handle services, even when there's a service_name defined in tinydata.

-Some parameters allow to configure tp::conf and tp::dir resources directly from tp::install (inheriting the saem settings and options):
+Some parameters allow to configure tp::conf and tp::dir resources directly from tp::install (inheriting the same settings and options):

 - **conf_hash**.
 Default: { }.
-An hash of tp::conf resources to create.
+A hash of tp::conf resources to create.
 These resources will refer to the same application specified in the tp::install $title and inherits the settings ensure, settings_hash, options_hash and data_module
 - **dir_hash**.
 Default: { }.
-An hash of tp::dir resources to create, as for the conf one.
+A hash of tp::dir resources to create, as for the conf one.

-Parameters are also available to customise the tiny data settings which affects package and service names, repos settings, file paths and so on.
+Parameters are also available to customise the tiny data settings which affect package and service names, repos settings, file paths and so on.
 The params are common to all the tp defines, check [Updating tiny data and using alternative data sources](#Updating-tiny-data-and-using-alternative-data-sources) section for details.

 - **settings_hash** Default: {}.
-An optional hash which can be used to override tinydata settings
+An optional hash which can be used to override tinydata settings.
 - **data_module** Default: 'tinydata'.
-The name of the module to use to get tp data for the managed application
+The name of the module to use to get tp data for the managed application.

 An example with a custom test for the rabbitmq service: